deepakhj/cadent/docs/writers.md

         Toss stats into a kafka topic (no readers/render api for this mode) for processing by some other entity

+#### Triggered Rollups

+For the mysql and cassandra series wrtiers, there is an option to "trigger" rollups from the lowest resolution rather then storing them in RAM.
+Once the lowest resolution is "written" it will trigger a rollup event for the lower resolution items which get written to the the DB.
+This can slove 2 issues,

+    - No need for resolution caches (which if your metrics space is large, can be alot) and just needed for the highest resoltuion.
+    - Peristence delay: the Low resolutions can stay in ram for a long time before they are written.
+This can be problematic if things crash/fail as those data points are never written.
+With the triggered method, they are written once the highest resolution is written.

+To enable this, simply add

+    rollup_type="triggered"

+to the `writer.metrics` options (it will be ignored for anything other then the mysql and cassandra blob writers)

 ### Writer Schemas